c4mbr0nn3/podcats/README.md

 - [ ] Mobile UI design
 - [ ] Light Theme
 - [ ] Configurable interval for the new episode cron job
+- [ ] Email notifications for the cron job with configurable SMTP server
+- [ ] Basic user settings page

 ## Deployment